Mantras

 These concluding mantras help in properly closing the ritual and seeking the continued blessings of the ancestors.

-It’s important to note that while the essence of Pitru Paksha Shradh Tarpan mantras remains the same across India, there can be regional variations in their recitation and specific wording.
+It’s important to note that while the core essence of Pitru Paksha Shradh Tarpan mantras remains the same across India, there can be regional variations in their recitation and specific wording.
 For instance:

 These variations reflect the rich diversity of Indian culture and the localized evolution of spiritual practices.
 It’s advisable to consult with local priests or elders to understand the specific mantras and practices relevant to your region or family tradition.